If you’ve ever had to deal with a letting agent, you may be so traumatised from the experience that you’ve resolved never to move house ever again.

 Again, some argue that toughening up the rules by forcing agents to sit exams is another slap in the face from a business perspective.
 Regulation is not a business’s best friend – but to date, property agents have had a pretty easy ride from a regulatory point of view compared to other industries.

-The wealthiest tenants will be able to afford the “real life” agents, who will charge more in rent, but provide an excellent service
+The wealthiest renters will be able to afford the “real life” agents, who will charge a higher fee, but will provide an excellent service

 The rules being pushed through by the government mimic the changes which have reformed the UK’s financial advice industry.